dotnet/runtime/docs/workflow/building/libraries/README.md

 **Examples**

-- Build project for Linux for netcoreapp
+- Build project for Linux for netcoreapp5.0
 ```
 dotnet msbuild System.Net.NetworkInformation.csproj /p:OSGroup=Linux
 ```

 - Build release version of library
 ```
-dotnet msbuild System.Net.NetworkInformation.csproj /p:Configuration=Release
+dotnet build System.Net.NetworkInformation.csproj -c Release
 ```

-To build for all supported configurations you can use the `BuildAll` and `RebuildAll` targets:
+To build for all supported target frameworks you can use the `BuildAll` and `RebuildAll` targets:

 ```
-dotnet msbuild System.Net.NetworkInformation.csproj /t:RebuildAll
+dotnet build System.Net.NetworkInformation.csproj /t:RebuildAll
 ```

 ### Building all for other OSes